 - Agree with your partner to only have sex or sexual contact with each other.
 But remember, even if you both swear total fidelity, you still have to be tested, like everyone else.

 - If you are 26 or younger, you can get an HPV vaccine.
-It’s approved for girls and young women ages 9 through 26, but is recommended specifically for girls ages 11 and 12.
-The vaccine helps protect against the two types of HPV that cause approximately 70% of all cervical cancers.
+It’s approved for girls and boys ages 9 through 26, but is recommended specifically for ages 11 and 12.
+The vaccine helps protect against the 9 types of HPV that cause cancers like cervical and other HPV-related cancers and diseases.

 Does anything make HPV more dangerous to me?